sjentsch/lsjDocs/Ch13/Ch13_ANOVA_07.rst

 .. ----------------------------------------------------------------------------

-Post-hoc tests can also be specified in jamovi for repeated measures ANOVA in the same way as for independent ANOVA.
+Post-hoc tests can also be specified in jamovi for repeated measures ANOVA in the same way as for an independent ANOVA.
 The results are shown in :numref:`fig-RManova4`.
 These indicate that there is a significant difference between ``Speech`` and ``Syntax``, but not between other levels.